Rethinking medical statistical inference

 NHST is therefore an indirect, counter-intuitive process.
 It simply answers the question “how surprising is my data if I assume there is no effect?” without telling you anything about how likely the effect really is.

-A Bayesian approach scraps this indirect machinery and instead uses Bayes’ Theorem to directly update beliefs in light of new evidence.
+A Bayesian approach scraps this indirect approach and instead uses Bayes’ Theorem to directly update beliefs in light of new evidence.

 Re-re-analysis of the OPTIMISE trial